 This documentation site is specifically about React, but Apollo has an implementation for every client platform:

 - Universally compatible, so that Apollo works with any build setup, any GraphQL server, and any GraphQL schema.

-- Simple to get started with, you can just read this guide and get going.
+- Simple to get started with, you can just read a small tutorial and get going.